Airlie Runnalls

-Airlie Runnalls (born 25 June 1998) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).
+Airlie Runnalls (born 25 June 1998) is an Australian rules footballer playing for Collingwood in the AFL Women's (AFLW).
+She has previously played for Fremantle.

+AFLW career

 Runnalls was drafted by Fremantle with their fourth selection, and 44th overall in the 2021 AFL Women's draft.

 Originally from Yarrawonga on the Victoria-NSW border, Runnalls was recruited from North Melbourne as Fremantle's first ever draft selection from outside of Western Australia.
-She made her debut in the opening round of the 2022 AFLW season.
+She made her debut in the opening round of 2022 season 6.

+In December 2024, she was traded to Collingwood.